montagejs/collections/README.md

 - arc-map
 - sorted-order (sorted, can contain duplicates, perhaps backed by splay tree with relaxation on the uniqueness invariant)
-- sorted-multi-map (sorted, can contain duplicate entries, perhaps backed by sorted-list)
+- sorted-multi-map (sorted, can contain duplicate entries, backed by sorted-map)
-- string-set (set of strings, backed by a trie)
+- trie-set
+- trie-map
 - immutable-* (mutation functions return new objects that largely share the previous version's internal state, some perhaps backed by a hash trie)
-- array heap implementation
+- array-heap implementation
-- binary heap implementation
+- binary-heap implementation